 - Suppling remote services

-If you're a non-resident and carry on any activity such as a business which involves supplying goods or services in New Zealand over $60,000 a year, you may be required to register for GST under New Zealand's domestic rules.
+If you're a non-resident and carry on any activity such as a business which involves supplying goods or services in New Zealand over NZ$60,000 a year, you may be required to register for GST.

-After registration, you will need to charge GST on the supply of your goods and services and pay it to Inland Revenue.
-You can also claim back GST you have incurred on the supplies you receive.
+You will need to charge GST on your supplies of goods and services and pay it to Inland Revenue.
+You will also be able to claim back the GST you incur on your business expenses.

 You can read about when a non-resident is deemed to make a taxable supply in New Zealand in section 8(2) to (4) of the Goods and Services Tax Act 1985.